lucybaker540/2020-08-17-git-lucy/README.md

 - `git add`-- add a file in the que in preparation for commit to master branch
 - `git commit`--
 - `git config -- global core.editor "nano -w"
+- `git log` -- shows history
+- `git log -- online`-- shows you your 1 line version of history
+- `HEAD`: tells you where you are looking